Analysis: Iran pushes militarily abroad amid unrest at home | Law-Order

 Analysis: Iran pushes militarily abroad amid unrest at home

-As protests rage at home, Irans theocratic government is flexing its military muscle abroad It supplied drones to Russia that killed Ukrainian civilians, ran drills in a border region with Azerbaijan and bombed Kurdish positions in Iraq.
+As protests rage at home, Irans theocratic government is flexing its military muscle abroad Tehran has supplied drones to Russia that killed Ukrainian civilians, ran drills in a border region with Azerbaijan and bombed Kurdish positions in Iraq.

 - Country: